ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     %matplotlib inline 		# another option for making visualizations show in iPython -- more lightweight.

 ### Figures and subplots
+Plots exist in a Figure.
+Create a new figure using:

+    fig_name = plt.figure()

 ## Scatterplots